dzackgarza/Qual-Review-and-Solutions/Topology/Review Doc/sections/AT CourseNotes.md

 - Poincare Duality
 - If $M^n$ is a **closed orientable manifold without boundary**, then $H^k(M^n; F) \cong H_{n-k}(M^n; F)$ for a field $F$.
 - This is a strict implication, so failure of the RHS implies missing conditions on the LHS.
-- The intersection pairing is nodegenerate modulo torsion.
+- The intersection pairing is nondegenerate modulo torsion.
 - Lefschetz Duality
 - If $M^n$ is a **closed orientable manifold with boundary** then  $H_k(M^n; \ZZ) \cong H^{n-k}(M^n, \del M^n; \ZZ)$
 - $M^n$ closed, connected, and orientable $\implies H_n = \ZZ$ and $\mathbf{T}(H_{n-1}) = 0$